huawenyu/pintos-bak/README.md

 ====================================

 [ref](https://pintosiiith.wordpress.com/2012/09/13/install-pintos-with-qemu/)
 Please change the $HOME '/home/wilson' to your own home directory.
+Now the qemu hang on 'Powering Off ...', so use bochs as our default simulator.

 source
 ------